daypack-dev/daypack-lib/README.md

   - Functionally very similar to cron time expression, but strictly less general than cron expression

-  - This can be used to specify "fuzzy" starting and ending time of tasks in scheduling reuqests, time profiles, and also recurrence starting times
+  - This is mainly used as a query for the time slot searching functions in `Time_pattern`

 - Time expression